Types of insights supported by Power BI

 For reports, Power BI proactively performs analyses for anomalies, trends, and KPIs.
-Withing dashboard tiles Power BI can find 10 types of Insights.
+For dashboard tiles, Power BI can find 10 types of Insights.

 Category outliers (top/bottom)

-Highlights cases where one or two categories have much larger values than other categories.
+Highlights cases where one or two categories have larger values than other categories.

 Change points in a time series